-1 Dust Regularly by using a dry microfiber cloth or cotton swab with gentle pressure along each groove and crevice of your furniture.
+- 1 Dust regularly by using a dry microfiber cloth or cotton swab with gentle pressure along each groove and crevice of your furniture.
 Consistent dusting is crucial as it prevents the buildup of dust, which can be challenging to remove once it settles into cracks and crevices.
-Be diligent in your dusting routine to keep your furniture looking its best.

-2 Use A Damp Cloth and Mild Soap for cleaning bone inlay furniture.
-Cleaning bone inlay furniture, known for its intricate beauty, can be a challenge.
+Be diligent in your dusting routine to keep your furniture looking its best. - 2 Use a damp cloth and mild soap for cleaning bone inlay furniture.
+Known for its intricate beauty, bone inlay can be a challenge to clean.
 After gently dusting off surface dirt, proceed to wipe away grime from all the cracks and crevices by using a soft cloth as needed until the furniture is thoroughly cleaned.
-Remember to be gentle when dusting to ensure a thorough cleaning.

-3 Use A Soft Toothbrush, as this is the most effective way in restoring the shine and cleanliness of your bone inlay.
-This gentle tool is perfect for scrubbing away stains or dirt that may have collected on the furniture's surface and crevices.
-4 Use Recommended All-Purpose Cleaners.
+Remember to be gentle when dusting to ensure a thorough cleaning. - 3 Use a soft toothbrush, as this is the most effective way in restoring the shine and cleanliness of your bone inlay.
+This gentle tool is perfect for scrubbing away stains or dirt that may have collected on the furniture's surface and crevices. - 4 Use recommended All-Purpose Cleaners.
 Cleaning your bone inlay furniture can be a tedious and difficult task.
 Make sure to use a recommended all-purpose cleaner that will gently clean off traces of dirt or stains from the surface.
 Avoid harsh cleaning products, as they can potentially harm your furniture.

-5 Remove Scratches with Olive Oil or Colorless Beeswax, which are common ways to clean damaged bone inlay furniture.
-Oil is a cheaper alternative but should only be used on lighter levels of damage because it cannot penetrate deep into the cracks of your wood.
+5 Remove scratches with colorless beeswax, which is a common way to clean damaged bone inlay furniture.
 Wax can go deeper down these crevices and fix much more serious scratches.